Quilt Show & Sale

 Please note the following important pick up and drop off information of quilts:

 Drop off: Items should be dropped off on Tuesday, May 21, 10:00 am–4:00 pm or Wednesday, May 22, 5:00 pm–7:00 pm at the MCC office, 134 Plaza Drive, Winnipeg office (use front entrance).

 Please note you do not need to attach the story to your quilt, instead you should have included that information in your registration form.

 Pick up: Between 5:00 pm and 6:00 pm (no earlier) on Saturday, May 25.

 Thank you for your participation!

-Margaret Froese was inspired to become a quilter during the years she and her family spent with the Hopi Indian people in Arizona. he designs and colorful quilts that were hand-stitched from scraps at the small Mission church never ceased to amaze her.
+Margaret Froese was inspired to become a quilter during the years she and her family spent with the Hopi people in Arizona.
+The designs and colorful quilts that were hand-stitched from scraps at that small mission church never ceased to amaze her.
 For the past 30 years, Margaret has enjoyed the challenge of making scraps quilts for a personal collection and for fundraising quilts at the Material Resources Centre at Plaza Dr.

 Lori Hiebert has been playing with fabric and fibre since she was two years-old.
 And over the next six decades has picked up a variety of ideas and techniques.
 Since retiring from teaching nearly seven years ago, Lori has enjoyed quilting, knitting, weaving and more.

-Verna Hiebert has been sewing since she was a young girl but she began to quilt when she worked alongside many expert quilters at MCC in the 1980s.
+Verna Hiebert had been sewing since she was a young girl but she began to quilt when she worked alongside many expert quilters at MCC in the 1980s.
 Verna learned to be a skilled, precise hand quilter and worked on many of the MCC raffle quilts over the years.
-Although Verna has been unable to quilt in recent years, she has given us many treasures that will be shared.
+Although Verna was unable to quilt in her last years, she gave us many treasures that will be shared.